matt516/home-cybersecurity-lab-network/setup/pfsense.md

    - LAN: USB Ethernet adapter
 7. Configured LAN IP and DHCP
 8. Logged into the pfSense web interface and completed setup wizard
+9. Flashed installer with rufus for CE pfsense for Vault
+10. pfsense booted onto the Vault

 ## Initial LAN Configuration